 Yearbook (The Malvernian)

-The Malvernian is open to all Upper School students and would love to include anyone who has has an interest in photography, writing, and design.
+The Malvernian is open to all Upper School students and would love to include anyone who has an interest in photography, writing, and design.
 All creative minds are welcome in constructing the yearbook.

 Catholic Athletes for Christ

 Catholic Athletes for Christ (CAC) at Malvern is a group of students striving to be the best Christians and the best athletes that they can be.
 This group prays together, plays sports together, and serves our community.
-In addition to meetings, this group also has several events and field trips, including the Turkey Bowl, the 3v3 Basketball Tournament benefitting Special Olympics, the vists to the Blessed Sarnelli Community in Kensington to feed the homeless, and visits to Catholic elementary schools to speak about CAC.
+In addition to meetings, this group also has several events and field trips, including the Turkey Bowl, the 3v3 Basketball Tournament benefiting Special Olympics, the visits to the Blessed Sarnelli Community in Kensington to feed the homeless, and visits to Catholic elementary schools to speak about CAC.

 The intramural program at Malvern runs throughout the entire year.
 Each season, over two hundred students form teams and compete for championships in football, basketball, and speedball.
 The students also run a Christmas basketball tournament in addition to the regular season.
 There are separate divisions for freshmen and sophomores.
 Juniors and seniors are combined.
 In addition, there are opportunities to serve in the front office.
 This group is responsible for logistics and finding creative ways to make each season the best it can be.